microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingCustomImageSearch/README.md

 To get the Bing Custom Search sample running locally, follow these steps:

 1. git clone https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples.git
-2. Open cognitive-services-dotnet-sdk-samples\BingSearchv7\BingCustomImageSearch\bing-search-dotnet.sln from Visual Studio 2017
+2. Open cognitive-services-dotnet-sdk-samples\BingSearchv7\BingCustomImageSearch\Microsoft.Bing.CustomImageSearch.Samples.sln from Visual Studio 2017
 3. npm install https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Search.CustomImageSearch/ from Tools > Nuget Package Manager > Package Manager Console. **Alternately**, you can go to Project > Manage Nuget Packages and search for "Microsoft.Azure.CognitiveServices.Search.CustomImageSearch" in the "Browse" tab, and click on "Install".
-4. Click on "bing-search-dotnet" for debug/release version from the top of Visual Studio.
+4. Click on "Microsoft.Bing.CustomImageSearch.Samples" for debug/release version from the top of Visual Studio.
 This will run examples from the **BingCustomImageSearch\CustomImageSearchSamples.cs** file. **Alternately** you can build and run solution in separate steps.

 ### Note:
-Change TargetFramework in bing-search-dotnet.csproj to “netcoreapp1.1” if you have .NET Framework version as 2.1.2. [ Older ] as follows:
+Change TargetFramework in Microsoft.Bing.CustomImageSearch.Samples.csproj to “netcoreapp1.1” if you have .NET Framework version as 2.1.2. [ Older ] as follows:

 **Current**
 ````